iiasa/Lisflood_preprocessing/README.md

 ##### Outputs

 The main output is a new **CSV file** saved in the same directory as the input CSV file and named similarly, but with a suffix indicating the resolution of the LISFLOOD grid.
-For instance, in the configuration file above the input CSV file is named _stations.csv_ and the resolution of the LISFLOOD grid is 3 arcmin, so the output CSV files will be named _stations_3min.csv_.
+For instance, in the configuration file above the input CSV file is named _stations.csv_ and the resolution of the LISFLOOD grid is 3 arcmin, so the output CSV file will be named _stations_3min.csv_.
 The CSV contains 6 new columns defining the coordinates and catchment area in both the high-resolution (`3sec` in the example) and low-resolution grids (`3min` in the example).
 Example:

 ```csv
 ID,area,area_3min,area_3sec,lat,lat_3min,lat_3sec,lon,lon_3min,lon_3sec